zoffixznet/IOwesomeness/Action-Plan.md

 `IO::Handle`, contains the path of the object the handle is opened on.
 Subclasses of `IO::Handle` that don't deal with paths can simply override *that* method instead of having to override the 15 affected routines.

+The removal also cleans up the interface of the proposed `IO::Cat` type, in which these method do not produce anything useful.

 ------------------------------